What is the Governing Board?

 - appointing, challenging and supporting the headteacher

-There are various committees that, together with meetings of the full Governing Body, handle business throughout the year
+There are various committees that, together with meetings of the full Governing Board, handle business throughout the year

 Each term there is at least one meeting to cover each of these topics: